SM 32x275 [2xM8] / N52 - magnetic roller

 Apart from immense power, neodymium magnets have the following advantages:

-- Key role in modern technologies – are used in computer drives, electric motors, medical equipment or other highly developed apparatuses.
+- Significant importance in modern technologies – are utilized in HDD drives, electric motors, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets: